-The Community of Support exists as a collaborative initiative with the goal of increasing the number of medical students that are Indigenous, Black, racialized, or economically disadvantaged at the University of Toronto.
+The Community of Support program exists as a collaborative initiative with the goal of increasing the number of students that are Indigenous, Black, or economically disadvantaged in the University of Toronto MD program, and in medical schools generally.
 The Community of Support will provide support to you in the following areas:

 If you are interested in this opportunity, please complete the Community of Support form.